mohamed-maad/mock-server-recruitment/README.md

 ### 0) Setup:

 - Clone and run this mock server application.
 You can use: `./gradlew run`
-- Fork the skeleton repository
+- *Optional:* Clone the skeleton repository
-- Write new code in your fork
+- Create your own repository and push code to it
 - Ensure that your application is responding on the following url: http://localhost:8081

 ### 1) Get token: